Recommendations on methods to estimate marginal abatement cost curves for forestry-based climate change mitigation options in the UK

 Key findings and recommendations

 - Three primary studies have estimated MACCs for UK forestry mitigation measures

 - Estimates from these studies suggest forestry measures are highly cost-effective, according to the UK Government’s benchmark estimates for the social value of carbon

-- MACC estimates are sensitive to a range of factors including the methodology for calculating cost-effectiveness as well as the choice of species planted, the forest management regime, environmental conditions, inclusion of co-benefits and assumed costs of agricultural benefit.
+- MACC estimates are sensitive to a range of factors including the methodology for calculating cost-effectiveness as well as the choice of species planted, the forest management regime, environmental conditions, inclusion of co-benefits and assumed costs of switching from agricultural land uses.